 - Repayments are linked to what you earn and not how much you borrowed

-- You only have to start making repayments when you’ve finished your course and you’re earning over £25,725 a year.
-Until then you don’t need to pay back anything, but you can make voluntary repayments at any time.
+- You are only required to start making repayments when you’ve finished your course and you’re earning over £26,575 a year.
+Until then you don’t need to make repayments, but you are able to do so voluntarily.

 Adult Bursary Fund (College)

 If you’re aged 19 or over and want to study a college course at Levels 1, 2, 3 or 4, our Adult Bursary Fund is available to support you through your studies… (Please note that this support is not available for apprentices, full-cost courses or UCSD HE learners)

 For those with an earned household income of below £30,000 per year, the support available to you is listed below.
 For those with an earned household income of between £30,000 and £35,000, you may still qualify for a SDC Stagecoach bus pass or petrol allowance payment support!